DateFit Blog

 The Long Game (And Why It Works Better)

-Here's what the majority of women I spoke with actually recommended: forget the cold approach entirely.
+Here's what most women actually recommend: forget the cold approach entirely.
 Play the long game.

 Become a Familiar Face